Germany could see nationwide hard lockdown by Wednesday: reports | DW | 12.12.2020

-The lockdown would include closures of retail shops, schools and daycare centers.
-The news comes ahead of a meeting on Sunday, which will see federal and state leaders decide on further measures.
+New measures could include closures of retail shops, schools and day care centers.
+The news comes ahead of a meeting on Sunday at which federal and state leaders will decide on further measures.

 Chancellor Merkel walks with Bavarian State Premier Söder ahead of a news conference on new Covid restrictions in October